Do Orthodontic Braces Cause White Spots on Teeth?

 Can You Do Anything to Treat White Spots?

 Fortunately, it is possible to get rid of white spots on your teeth from wearing braces.
 One of the first things you will probably need to do is focus on re-mineralization.
-This is a special technique that involves applying a mineral rich cream to your teeth and letting it sit for a while.
+This is a special technique that involves applying a mineral-rich cream to your teeth and letting it sit for a while.
 The teeth are very absorbent, so the minerals will sink into the white spots and help to strengthen teeth.
 In addition to building tooth strength, re-mineralization will also help the white spots to fade.

 Another way to reduce white spots is through various cosmetic dentistry treatments.
 A basic tooth whitening procedure can help to lighten the teeth and reduce the appearance of white spots.
 If the white spots are unusually raised, microabrasion can remove them and reveal new enamel.
-For sunken white spots, your doctor can fill in the area with dental resin coloured to match your teeth.
+For sunken white spots, your doctor can fill in the area with dental resin colored to match your teeth.

 What Can You Do to Prevent White Spots?

-Though it is possible to fix white spots on the teeth, keep in mind that these treatments can be a little time consuming, expensive, or slow to show results.
+Though it is possible to fix white spots on the teeth, keep in mind that these treatments can be a little time to consume, expensive, or slow to show results.
 Instead of just planning on treating white spots once your braces are removed, it is better to prevent them from happening in the first place.
 Most patients find that white spots are entirely avoidable as long as they practice some simple oral hygiene habits.
 Use these tips to reduce your chances of getting white spots after wearing braces:

 Make sure you brush your teeth for at least two minutes twice a day to remove bacteria and plaque buildup that could contribute to white spots.